Chinemelu4/Reddit-Comment-Classification/README.md

 8. Remove special characters and punctuations

 By Doing this I was able to use a simpler algorithm to achieve good accuracy on classifying the comments to the occupation of the author.
 Other more complex algorithms like BERT achieved a slightly better accuracy but the tradeoff between the computational resources and time needed to train the model was not worth the marginal improvement in the model's accuracy.

+The full training code is in the Jupyter notebook contained in this repo

 You can find my training data here [Training Data](https://drive.google.com/drive/folders/14dXdcPJ8JPJurrbshoZTV4ukOhDwho_g?usp=sharing)